preciofishbone/OmniaDocsG2/blocks/search/index.rst

 .. image:: search-block-settings-categories-advanced-settings.png

-Also note that an important difference in Omnia 6.5 and later is that search categories (tabs) that do not generate any result are hidden in Advanced Search.
+Also note that search categories (tabs) that do not generate any result are hidden in Advanced Search.

 Style
 --------